Elon Musk’s Solution for the Mark Zuckerberg Problem

 Fortunately, we can find ways to “hack” the system and get results faster.
 That’s where Musk’s method comes in handy.
 Here is his three-step master plan:

 First, Elon Musk says, state the problem.
 Let’s say you want to fix your urge to “scratch that social media itch” immediately in the morning.
 I get it.
 For example, right now, at this very moment, I’m trying to fight off a problem.
 You see, I’ve written nearly half my daily word quota, and part of my brain wants to take a “quick peek at Facebook.”

 Second, Musk says, gather evidence.
 I call this getting “outside eyes” through external observation and introspection.
 It’s always good to be self-aware—to know your temptation triggers.
 But sometimes, it’s hard to be conscious of behaviors that feed bad habits.
 That’s why you need an external observer to point these out to you.
 Your combined observations are your evidence.

-[When you attend my workshop, I’ll teach you how to “watch the movie of your life”—in others words, how to see yourself in action with all of your good and bad habits in play.
+[When you work with me and my coaches, we’ll teach you how to “watch the movie of your life”—in others words, how to see yourself in action with all of your good and bad habits in play.
 Knowing this will give you the opportunity to strengthen the good and eliminate the bad, making you better every day.]

 Third, Musk says, develop a hypothesis based on “cause and effect.”
 Identifying the relationship between stimulus and response in your life is a massive key to success.
 For me, I recognize that any moment when I struggle to come up with my next sentence, I instantly open a browser window and start to mess around—or I pick up my phone and open the Instagram app.